-Pull-in occurs when the chain on the bottom of the bar is suddenly pinched, caught or encounters a foreign object in the wood.
-The reaction of the chain pulls the saw forward - to reduce this risk, always engage the spiked bumper securely in the tree or limb.
+Pull-in may occur when the chain on the bottom of the guide bar is suddenly pinched, caught or encounters a foreign object in the wood.
+The reaction of the chain pulls the saw forward - When working on resistant wood, STIHL recommends retrofitting with a spiked bumper so that the motor saw can be positioned safely.